 Barcelona is fairly unique in that its neighbourhoods tend to have a mixture of residential and commercial property, rather than solely consisting of one or the other.
 It is also usually possible to access essential services such as healthcare within a short distance of where one stays.

-It may be a good idea for expats who will be working in Barcelona to find a property in close proximity to their workplace.
+It may be a good idea for expats who will be working in Barcelona to find a property near their workplace.
 Expat parents who send their children to a private school may also want to live closer to the school.
 In cases such as these, it is a good idea to find accommodation close to public transport.

 Finding accommodation in Barcelona

 One of the first things an expat should do when looking for a place to stay in Barcelona is to identify areas of the city that appeal to them and serve their needs.
-This can either be done through research online, speaking to residents or exploring the city in person.
+This can either be done through research online, speaking to residents on social media or at work, or exploring the city in person.

 After searching for a suitable area, the search for an individual property begins.
 There is a multitude of online listings and property portals, and newspapers often have classifieds sections.